Jagadeesh-Akkinenii/Identification-Classification-and-Visualization-of-Issues-in-GitHub-Archive-Data/README.md

 * Clone the GitHub repository.
 * Install the required dependencies mentioned in the requirements.txt file.
-* Download the dataset from gharchive.org for the specified date and time range.
+* Download the dataset from gharchive.org for the specified date and time range by using downloading_data.ipynb.
 * Use the provided Python code to preprocess the data and perform issue categorization.
 * Utilize the data visualization tools and techniques outlined to present the results.

 ## Instructions to utilize the files in this repository

+Apart from downloading the data and combining it into a single file which was done in Jupyter notebook, all the EDA process was done in Databricks Community Edition.
+Executing the EDA part in jupyter notebook will work but only after doing some changes in the code and the output can vary a little.

 In this repository there are 6 files,